louislouislouislouis/oasnake/README.md

 ## 🗺️ Roadmap

+- [ ] Make parsing of spec an independent spec as the code generation.
+(Step 1&2 in a parser)
 - [ ] Add usage for reserved keyword
-- [ ] Make parsing of spec an independent spec as the code generation + better state machine for builder.
 - [ ] Add default value for compilation (go).
 - [ ] Better management of stdOut and stdErr for output of compilation.
 - [ ] Autodetection of the host OS as the default value for `target-os` and `target-arch`.
-- [ ] Add offline installation.
-Create custom image.
+- [ ] Docker compilation : create custom image.
 Search for this image.
+Create if not.
+Use after.
-- [ ] Propose an installation path.
+- [ ] Add installation option.

 ## 🤝 Contributing